 On clicking “start”, Recoverit will start an all-around scan of the selected storage device.
 This will take some time.

 You can pinpoint files during this scanning process.
 You can also start or stop the scan during the process.

 Step 3: Preview and Recover Files

-When it comes to recovering deleted files from both Windows and Ubuntu, there are many techniques available online for the same.
+There are many techniques available online for the same when it comes to recovering deleted files from both Windows and Ubuntu.
 But what matters the most is reliability.
 The techniques that are presented to you here are trusted and reliable techniques.
-If you want an easy technique, you can use Recoverit for the same.
+If you want an easy technique, you can use Recoverit.
 It will let you recover deleted files of all types.